-Clause 31: Removal of additional restrictions at Easter
+Clause 30: Removal of additional restrictions at Easter

-Clause 31 amends Article 24 (general permitted hours), Article 25 (consumption of liquor after permitted hours) and Article 26 (authorisations for special occasions) of the Clubs Order to remove all Easter restrictions, bringing the hours available into line with those available on weekdays during the rest of the year.
+Clause 30 amends Article 24 (general permitted hours), Article 25 (consumption of liquor after permitted hours) and Article 26 (authorisations for special occasions) of the Clubs Order to remove all Easter restrictions, bringing the hours available into line with those available on weekdays during the rest of the year.
 This corresponds with changes made for licensed premises in Clause 1 of the Bill.

-Clause 32: Removal of restrictions on late opening on Sunday
+Clause 31: Removal of restrictions on late opening on Sunday

-Clause 32 amends Article 24 of the Clubs Order (general permitted hours) and Article 26 (authorisations for special occasions) and removes the restrictions on late night permitted hours on a Sunday (currently restricted to 10pm and 12pm respectively) for registered clubs.
+Clause 31 amends Article 24 of the Clubs Order (general permitted hours) and Article 26 (authorisations for special occasions) and removes the restrictions on late night permitted hours on a Sunday (currently restricted to 10pm and 12pm respectively) for registered clubs.
 This brings the additional permitted hours on any Sunday into line with those permitted on any other day (i.e. 11pm, other than Christmas Day, and 1am of the next day).

-Clause 33: Extension of "drinking-up time"
+Clause 32: Extension of "drinking-up time"

-Clause 33 amends Article 25 of the Clubs Order (consumption after permitted hours of liquor supplied during those hours) to create similar provisions for the duration of the "drinking-up time" in private members' clubs to those set out in Clause 6 of the Bill in relation to licensed premises.
+Clause 32 amends Article 25 of the Clubs Order (consumption after permitted hours of liquor supplied during those hours) to create similar provisions for the duration of the "drinking-up time" in private members' clubs to those set out in Clause 6 of the Bill in relation to licensed premises.

-Clause 34: Increase in number of authorisations for special occasions
+Clause 33: Increase in number of authorisations for special occasions

-Clause 34 amends Article 26 of the Clubs Order (authorisation for special occasions) to increase the number of authorisations which can be granted by the police to any club in any year from 85 to 104.
+Clause 33 amends Article 26 of the Clubs Order (authorisation for special occasions) to increase the number of authorisations which can be granted by the police to any club in any year from 85 to 104.

-Subsection (2) inserts new paragraphs (5) to (9) to Article 26 to require a person applying for an authorisation under this Article, to display a notice of the application on or near the club premises for which the authorisation is sought during the three weeks before the first occasion to which the application relates.
+Subsection (2) inserts new paragraphs (2A) and (2B) to Article 25 to give the Department the power to modify by regulation, subject to Assembly approval, the number of authorisations which can be granted for the time specified.
+Subsection (3) inserts new paragraphs (5) to (9) to Article 26 to require a person applying for an authorisation under this Article, to display a notice of the application on or near the club premises for which the authorisation is sought during the three weeks before the first occasion to which the application relates.
 A copy of the notice must also be served on the district council.
 There is provision for complaints to be made to the courts where undue inconvenience is caused to local residents as a result of a late night authorisation.
 Courts are given the power to revoke an authorisation, modify the hours of an authorisation, or make an authorisation subject to such terms and conditions at it thinks fit, including any which may be requested by the district commander of the police of the district in which the club premises are situated.

-Clause 35: Major events
+Clause 34: Major events

-Clause 35 introduces a new Article 26A to the Clubs Order (Extension of permitted hours for major events).
+Clause 34 introduces a new Article 26A to the Clubs Order (Extension of permitted hours for major events).
 The provisions in Article 26A correspond to those set out for major events in Clause 7 of the Bill.

-Clause 36: Removal of requirement for children's certificate, etc.
+Clause 35: Removal of requirement for children's certificate, etc.

-Clause 27 repeals Article 33 of and Schedule 5 to the Clubs Order (children's certificates) and amends Article 32 of the Clubs Order (young persons prohibited from bars) to create similar provisions for safeguarding young people who are present in club premises from the dangers of intoxicating liquor to those provided in Clause 14 of the Bill.
+Clause 35 repeals Article 33 of and Schedule 5 to the Clubs Order (children's certificates) and amends Article 32 of the Clubs Order (young persons prohibited from bars) to create similar provisions for safeguarding young people who are present in club premises from the dangers of intoxicating liquor to those provided in Clause 13 of the Bill.

-Clause 37: Underage functions
+Clause 36: Underage functions

-Clause 37 introduces new Article 32A in the Clubs Order (Authorisations for underage functions).
-The provisions in Article 32A for police authorisations if an underage function is taking place in club premises correspond to those set out for court authorisations in Clause 15 of the Bill.
+Clause 36 introduces new Article 32A in the Clubs Order (Authorisations for underage functions).
+The provisions in Article 32A for police authorisations if an underage function is taking place in club premises correspond to those set out for court authorisations in Clause 14 of the Bill.